-While it is not possible to prevent chronic kidney disease (CKD) with complete certainty, there are several steps that can be taken to reduce the risk of the disease and its progression.
+While it is not possible to prevent chronic kidney disease (CKD) with complete certainty, several steps can be taken to reduce the risk of the disease and its progression.

-There are some population groups that are most likely to be affected by CKD and, therefore, these individuals should be aware of their susceptibility to the disease and take steps to prevent it.
+Some population groups are most likely to be affected by CKD and, therefore, these individuals should be aware of their susceptibility to the disease and take steps to prevent it.

-The raised blood glucose levels associated with diabetes can have an adverse effect on the function of the kidneys, particularly over the long term.
+The raised blood glucose levels associated with diabetes can have an adverse effect on the kidneys' function, particularly over the long term.
 For this reason, it is essential that patients with diabetes have access to adequate medical management that enables them to control the blood glucose levels and the effect on the kidneys.